brokkr/poca/docs/poca-subscribe.rst

 tags
 ^^^^

-Prints out all useable id3 tags (use grep/less).
-Poca uses Mutagen's `EasyID3 <http://mutagen.readthedocs.io/en/latest/user/id3.html#easy-id3>`_
+Prints out all useable tags (use grep/less) for either mp3 or mp4 (use -3/-4 flags to get the relevant list).

+Poca uses Mutagen's
+`EasyID3 <http://mutagen.readthedocs.io/en/latest/user/id3.html#easy-id3>`_
 editor so it understands sensible tag names, i.e.